 Simon has broad international corporate experience as CEO of an ASX Top 100 company with extensive operations in North America and Europe and diverse trading relationships in Asia.
 Simon is a qualified lawyer in Australia.

-Holden Limited (Appointed 21 March 2008)
+Other current directorships: Holden Limited (Appointed 21 March 2008)

 Fremont Trading Limited (Appointed 10 November 2009)